siam41sarker/ZINEniac/README.md

 ## Deployment

-The site is deployed automatically via Lovable.
 Backend functions and database migrations deploy on push.

 ## License